lueschem/lueschem.github.io/_posts/2019-03-15-Updating-a-Debian-Based-IoT-Fleet.md

 [clever and clean Debian integration](https://github.com/lueschem/edi/issues/39) that should be easy to adapt for other IoT hardware.

-I hope that this blog post contributes to more robust and safer IoT world!
+I hope that this blog post is a small contribution to a more robust and safer IoT world!